MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/out-of-tenant-overview.md

 ### Solution 1: Federation

-**Federation** is a Microsoft Teams feature that allows external domains to communicate with people in your organization.
+**Federation** is a Microsoft Teams feature that allows other tenant domains to communicate with people in your organization.
 There are three types of federation options:

 - Open federation
 - "Allow specific" domains